wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/1-introduction.md

 - Azure services such as Azure SQL
 - Non-Microsoft sources such as Twitter, SendGrid, Dropbox, and Mailchimp

 Power Apps and Power Automate use the connectors to access the data where it lives.
-Microsoft Dataverse is more than a database, it a platform for building business apps and solutions.
+Microsoft Dataverse is more than a database, it is a platform for building business apps and solutions.

 Microsoft Dataverse controls security, implements logic, enables integrations, and contains a wealth of capabilities that enable powerful business solutions to be created.
 These capabilities will be explored further in this module.